R3DRUN3/sploitcraft/labs/pipes-to-cloud/README.md

 ## Abstract
 This lab enables provisioning of all necessary infrastructure for demonstrating an attack scenario in which a threat actor starts by compromising a [*Github Action*](https://github.com/features/actions), performs lateral movement to an [*AWS*](https://aws.amazon.com/) account and, eventually, escalates privileges to aws administrator.

-Specifically, the attack comprises the following phases:
+Specifically, the attack comprises the following kill chain:

 1. Injection of a malicious comment into a Github issue to trigger a Github Action that initiates a reverse shell ([*Poisoned Pipeline Execution*](../../ci-cd/ppe/README.md)).